Daniel J. Frey

 Who are we?

-I do believe we are a people who stand on the right side of history.
+We are a people who stand on the right side of history.

 A history governed by the simplest idea yet the most powerful in the whole of the universe.